crusaderky/pathfinder2e_stats/doc/index.rst

 Intended audience
 -----------------
-``pathfinder2e-stats`` is intended for Pathfinder players and game masters who are also familiar with data science workflows.
+``pathfinder2e-stats`` is intended for Pathfinder and Starfinder players and game masters who are also familiar with data science workflows.
 At the bare minimum, you need to be comfortable with one of the following technology stacks: